CoS-Speedrunning/CoS-Autosplitter/README.md

 ## Current functionalities
 - Automatic splitting on important moments of current Any% route
 - Ability to select the save slot (currently defaults to slot 3)
-## Known bugs
-- Sometimes the autpsplitter will start too early - during the first cutscene.
-This is related to performing gamepad inputs during that cutscene.
-  - You can avoid this by waiting with the inputs until the screen fades to black.
-  - If you encounter the bug, you can open and close the Steam overlay to be able to quit to the main menu quicker.
 ## Roadmap
 - [ ] Automatic detection of the save slot
 - [ ] True Ending support